rldessart/avd-framework/README.md

 **License**

 This code is provided for academic and research purposes.
-Users are free to use, modify, and distribute the scripts, provided that proper citation of the associated publication is given.associated publication is given.
+Users are free to use, modify, and distribute the scripts, provided that proper citation of the associated publication is given.